kolbasky/LinkRouter/README.md

 2. Place `linkrouter.exe` where you want and **run it** by double-clicking.
 3. Select "Yes" in dialog to register the app in the system.
 4. `Windows Settings` → `Apps` → `Default apps` dialog should pop-up automatically.
 If not press `Win+I` and start typing "default".
-5. **select LinkRouter as the default handler for HTTP, HTTPS, or any other protocols** you want it to handle.
+5. **select LinkRouter as the default handler for protocols** you want it to handle. `linkrouter-ext` protocol is created by default and is mandatory for browser-extension to work.
+6. **optionally**, install the browser extension from chrome or mozilla stores (in progress) or add it manually.
+Extensions are  available on Releases page.
-6. **Edit the config** by double-clicking `linkrouter.exe` again.
+7. **Edit the config** by double-clicking `linkrouter.exe` again.

+Without the browser extension, LinkRouter intercepts clicked links **outside** your browser (e.g., from other apps) if set as default handler for those protocols.<br>
+To send links to LinkRouter **from inside** your browser, install the companion extension (available on Releases page or addons.mozilla.org / chromewebstore.google.com when approved).
+The extension requires LinkRouter to be the default handler for the `linkrouter-ext://` protocol (registered automatically).<br>

 > [!NOTE]
 > When registered, double-clicking `linkrouter.exe` opens the config for editing.